 That’s a possibility with a debt consolidation loan.
-This debt relief method lets you roll up all or several of your existing debts into one lower-interest loan.
-You can get a debt consolidation loan from a bank or other lending institutions like credit unions and online lenders and it’s used to pay off unsecured debts.
+This debt relief method lets you roll up all or several of your existing unsecured debts into one lower-interest loan.
+You can get a debt consolidation loan from a bank or other lending institutions, such as credit unions and online lenders.

 With a debt consolidation loan, instead of making multiple payments a month, you just make one.
 According to Christopher Viale of Cambridge Credit Counseling Corp, someone with “good credit and good discipline” is the ideal candidate for a debt consolidation loan.
 These loans are meant for unsecured debt, like credit card debt, but not debt like mortgages, which are secured by collateral.

 If your goal is to drastically reduce your overall debt, a debt consolidation loan is not a good choice.
 That’s because it won’t lower the amount of the debt itself.
 Where you’ll save is in having a loan with a lower interest rate and/or negotiating with your creditors to waive or reduce fees and penalties if you’ve already missed payments.

 But if you have good credit and can afford to make a monthly loan payment, a debt consolidation loan is well worth looking into.

 To ensure you get the most benefit out of a debt consolidation loan, do your homework on some of the most important factors of these loans.

 The whole point of a debt consolidation loan is to pay less each month than you’re paying now.
 You can accomplish that by negotiating a lower interest rate, getting your lender to waive late fees or penalties if you’ve missed payments, or agreeing to lower your minimum payments.
 Or potentially all of the above.